 Foundations of SaaS Scalability

-In a SaaS context, scalability is more than "add more servers".
+In a SaaS context, scalability is more than "add more servers."
 It's a system's ability to stay stable under growing load — without costs scaling proportionally or the architecture needing a fundamental rebuild.

-Three dimensions are decisive:
+Three dimensions decide it:

 - Cost control: Resources are provisioned on demand.
 Idle capacity costs money startups don't have.